UsmanKhan321123/ai_coach/README.md

 - Persistence is file-based for simplicity; swapping `progress.py`'s storage functions for a real database later won't require touching any other file, since `app.py` only calls its public functions.

+## Store your GROQ_API_KEY in secrets.toml file inside the .streamlit folder